DJBarnes/django-adminlte2-pdq/docs/source/template_tags.rst

 If the user is NOT passed in, key word arguments for each piece of information should be used.

-Keyword arguments:
-user - the user to use for information email - the email to use in place of the users initials - the initials to use in place of generated ones from user first_name - the first name to use in place of the users last_name the last name to use in place of the users size - the size of the image.
-Default is 25X25px
+:param context: Context for the template.
+:param user: The user to use for information.
+:param email: The email to use for information.
+:param initials: The initials to use in place of generated ones.
+:param first_name: The first name to use in place of the users.
+:param last_name: The last name to use in place of the users.
+:param size: Size if it needs to be overridden.
+Default is 25x25.
+:return: Context for template.

 :Type: ``inclusive``
 :Template: ``adminlte2/partials/_user_image_initials.html``

-Example:
+**Example:**

 .. code:: html+django